Princeton-AI2-Lab/ZoomClick/README.md

   - `venus_7b_depth_(1-4).json` are results used to build GUIZoom-Bench.

 - **`scripts/`**: Utility and cluster (Slurm) scripts
-  - `run_zoomclick_*.slurm`: Example Slurm jobs for running ZoomClick evaluations and benchmark building.
+  - `run_zoomclick_*.slurm`: Example Slurm jobs for running ZoomClick evaluations on Screenspot-Pro.
   - `run_collect_guizoom.slurm`: Slurm script used for GUIZoom-Bench result re-organization.
   - `run_build_guizoom.slurm`: Slurm script used for building GUIZoom-Bench dataset.